usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned.md

 --> i.e., use 波動拳（hadouken）, and then 昇竜拳（shouryuuken）when opponent jumps towards you<br/>
 --> Ken executes actions for you to realize what else you can do<br/>
 --> You maintain to use the way, i.e. the developer's intended actions; computer identifies it; ping-pong drill<br/>
---> Classic Street Figher II battle tune plays as background music<br/>
+--> Computer plays Classic Street Figher II battle tune as background music<br/>
 --> During battle, what Ken says encourages you; not "thrash talk"<br/>
 --> Additional Note: After battles, you as Ken tells opponent encouragement, i.e. optimistic view<br/>